olifon/sandbox-js/README.md

 ```

 8. Synchronous API supported
 Normally, API functions always return Promises.
-Now you can also register functions that do return directly in the Jail.
+Now you can also register functions that do return directly in the sandbox.
-The Jail will wait for the function in the main thread to finish before returning.
+The sandbox will wait for the function in the main thread to finish before returning.
-The only small problem is that the jail is frozen.
+The only small problem is that the sandbox is frozen.

 Example: